trazyvng/trazyvng/README.md

 - 👋 Hi, I’m Trazy
 - 👀 I’m interested in front-end
-- 🌱 I’m currently learning ccs and APIs
+- 🌱 I’m currently learning ccs

 <!---
 trazyvng/trazyvng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.